-- 1301 Definitions
+1301 Definitions

 - 1302 Misconduct Involving Weapons

 - 1303 Aggravated Misconduct Involving Weapons

 - 1304 Prohibited Possessor

 - 1305 Drive-by-Shooting

 - 1306 Right to Bear Arms

 - 1. Deface means to remove, alter, or destroy the manufacturer's serial number. - 2.
 Deadly weapon means anything designed or intended for lethal use.
 The term includes a firearm. - 3.
 Explosive means any dynamite, nitroglycerine, black powder or other similar explosives but does not mean or include ammunition or ammunition components such as primers, percussion caps, smokeless powder, black powder and black powder substitutes used for loading purposes. - 4.
 Firearm means any loaded or unloaded handgun, pistol, revolver, rifle, shotgun, air rifle, or other weapon which is designed to, or may readily be converted to, expel a projectile by the action of an explosive or rapidly expanding gas, except that it does not include a firearm in a permanently inoperable condition. - 5.
-Occupied structure means any structure in which one or more human beings either is or is likely to be present or so near as to be in equivalent danger at the time a discharge of a firearm occurs.
+Occupied structure means any structure in which one or more human beings either is or is likely to be present or is so near an Occupied Structure as to be in equivalent danger at the time a discharge of a firearm occurs.
 The term includes any dwelling house, whether occupied, unoccupied or vacant. - 6.
 Pocket knife is defined as a folding knife with a blade length of (four) 4 inches or less. - 7.
 Possess or Possession means knowingly having substantial physical possession of, or to otherwise substantially exercise dominion or control over property. - 8.
 Prohibited Possessor means any person who has been prohibited by any court from possessing any deadly weapon and whose civil rights have not been restored. - 9.
 Prohibited Weapon means a: - a.
 Bomb, grenade, mine, or rocket having a propellant charge of more than four ounces, and that is explosive, incendiary or contains poisonous gas, or; - b.
-Firearm that is capable of shooting more than one shot automatically by a single operation of the trigger, or; - c.
-Rifle with a barrel length of less than 16 inches, or a shotgun with a barrel length of less than 18 inches (barrel length is measured from the muzzle to the rearmost portion of the
+Firearm that is capable of shooting more than one shot automatically by a single operation of the trigger, or;

-- firing chamber), or any firearm that is made from a rifle or shotgun and that, as modified, has an overall length of less than 26 inches, or; - d.
-Breakable container that contains a flammable liquid with a flash point of 150 degrees F. or less and that has a wick or similar device capable of ignition, or; - e.
+- c.
+Rifle with a barrel length of less than 16 inches, or a shotgun with a barrel length of less than 18 inches (barrel length is measured from the muzzle to the rearmost portion of the firing chamber), or any firearm that is made from a rifle or shotgun and that, as modified, has an overall length of less than 26 inches, or; - d.
+Breakable container that contains a flammable liquid with a flash point of 150 degrees F- or less and that has a wick or similar device capable of ignition, or; - e.
 Chemical or combination of chemicals, compounds or materials, including dry ice, that are placed in a sealed or unsealed container for the purpose of generating a gas to cause a mechanical failure, rupture or bursting of the container, or; - f.
 An improvised explosive device, or; - g.
-Combination of parts or materials that is designed and intended for use in making or converting a device into an item set forth in this Section. - i.
-Prohibited weapon does not mean: fireworks approved for use on the Yavapai-Apache Nation; any propellant actuated industrial tools when used for their intended use, or; any device commercially manufactured for the purpose of illumination and used for their intended use. - 10.
+Combination of parts or materials that is designed and intended for use in making or converting a device into an item set forth in this Section. - (i) Prohibited weapon does not mean: fireworks approved for use on the Yavapai-Apache Nation; any propellant actuated industrial tools when used for their intended use, or; any device commercially manufactured for the purpose of illumination and used for their intended use. - 10.
+Simulated Weapon means any item or object that is manufactured or designed to appear as though it is a weapon regardless of whether it is capable of inflicting injury or damage. - 10.11.
 Stun Gun means a Taser or equivalent weapon that applies a debilitating electrical charge to the target when discharged.